KaRoNaK/NjordBoatRepair/README.md

 ### JobAds.js

-While there is data to be shown to the user, a simple loading is render.
+While there is no data to be shown to the user, a simple loading message is rendered.
 After the page is loaded `componentDidMount` will make a call to the server and retrive all the availabel jobs.
-The user token will be attached to the call, so server can verify the user.
-Before displaying the data, some modifications are performed so it looks presentable to the user. `material-ui` has been used to display the data in a table-like format.
-If the user clicks on one of the rows, the page navigates to a detailed job add page.
+The user token will be attached to the call, so the server can verify the user.
+Before displaying the data, some modifications are performed so it looks presentable to the user. `material-ui` has been used to display the data in a table format.
+If the user clicks on one of the rows, the page navigates to a detailed job ad page.
 <br /><br />

 ### JobAd.js